tum-pbs/pbdl-book/overview-equations.md

 The latter distinction is important!
 For the test set we want _out of distribution_ (OOD) data to check how well our trained model generalizes.
-Note that this gives a huge range of difficulties: from tiny changes that will certainly work up to completely different inputs that are essentially guaranteeed to fail.
+Note that this gives a huge range of difficulties: from tiny changes that will certainly work up to completely different inputs that are essentially guaranteed to fail.
 Hence, test data should be generated with care.

 Enough for now - if all the above wasn't totally obvious for you, we very strongly recommend to